 If you decide to go counter-clockwise, you will go up the main dirt road and see a sign like this.

 Follow the trail to the right and you will be on your way!
+This trail follows along a small stream before making its way up the mountain.

 If you take the clockwise loop, just keep following the main dirt road!